 Further significant developments came to hall under the Wardenship of Duncan Armytage.
 Appointed in 1928, Armytage had spent time at St Edmund’s Hall Oxford and it was under him that one of the most significant hall traditions, that of formal dinner, was established.
 He was also responsible for founding the Senior Common Room (a body which survived until the early 2000s) and developing the library.

 Rev. Joe Inglis came to hall in 1939, shortly before the Second World War broke out.
 In many ways, it is thanks to Inglis that the hall survived.
 Having the foresight to realise that, if the hall were to close, it would likely never reopen, he kept it going and held the post of Warden up to 1948.
 During this time the hall cellars, which included the hall chapel, were converted into an air raid shelter, held up by pieces of what had been the hall stage.

 The 1943 Hall Photo.
 Note the tape on the windows of what is now the Senior Common Room and the small number of men.
-On the board is written the hall toast ‘Floreat Aula Sancti Anselmi’ (May St Anselm’s Hall Thrive)
+On the board is written the hall toast ‘Floreat Aula Sancti Anselmi’ (May St Anselm Hall Flourish)

 The most poignant loss of this period, though, was that of the 23 past and present students who were killed in action.
-After the war, the chapel lectern and Bible were purchased in their memory and in 2018, with support from the St Anslem Hall Association (the Old Boys organisation), a permanent plaque was raised in the chapel to remember all ‘Old Anselmians who have died in the service of Mankind’.
+After the war, the chapel lectern and Bible were purchased in their memory and in 2018, with support from the St Anselm Hall Association (previously known as the Old Boys), a permanent plaque was raised in the chapel to remember all ‘Old Anselmians who have died in the service of Mankind’.

 Cast members from St Anselms’ and Langdale (a nearby girl’s hall) performing the 1951 hall play, Alan Melville’s ‘Castle in the Air’.